Chances are you’ve been hearing a lot about the GDPR lately. You might be wondering what is the GDPR exactly, and how will it affect you?

 Everyone who collects or processes personal data belonging to an EU person.
 Personal data can mean anything from phone numbers, email addresses, physical addresses, names, and much more.

-It’s important to note that the law applies to everyone that handles personal data of an EU person – no matter where you are located.
+It’s important to note that the law applies to everyone that handles the personal data of an EU person – no matter where you are located.
 If you live in the US, but your website has users from Europe, you may be subject to the GDPR.

 WordPress and the GDPR